firefly-iii/docs/docs/docs/firefly-iii/importing-data/introduction.md

 - You can import **CSV files** from *any* source: your bank, YNAB, Tiller or any other source of financial data.
 - You can import from your bank directly using a secure connection.
+- You can set it up to run daily or weekly to keep Firefly III up to date.

 ## Other import tools